General coding style for programming

 Think long and hard when you want to omit type annotation under other conditions.

-Also, for languages variable declaration and assignment are indistinguishable in syntax, e.g. Python, type annotation helps to distinguish them.
+Also, for languages where variable declarations and assignments are indistinguishable in syntax, e.g. Python, type annotation helps to distinguish them.

 Use semicolons to remark mutation